Zhang Weiwei (professor)

-Zhang Weiwei (张维为 (張維為, Zhāng Wéiwèi)) is a Chinese political scientist and writer, a professor of international relations at Fudan University, and the director of the China Institute of this university.
+Zhang Weiwei (张维为 (張維為, Zhāng Wéiwèi)) is a Chinese professor of international relations at Fudan University and the director of its China Institute.
 Zhang is also an Internet celebrity, spreading his political ideas through online video platforms such as Xigua Video, Bilibili, TikTok and YouTube.

+Zhang is a strong defender of China's political and economic system.
+Therefore, he is favored by Chinese leader Xi Jinping.
+Some of his political views, such as the "superiority of the China Model" and that the OBOR is a "major transformation unprecedented in five thousand years" have been criticized by scholars such as Xiang Lanxin for not being in line with historical facts.

 Early life

 Zhang is the youngest of six siblings in his family.
-During the Cultural Revolution (1966-1976), his older siblings all went to the Xinjiang Production and Construction Corps while he stayed in Shanghai because of a policy.
+During the Cultural Revolution (1966–1976), his older siblings all went to the Xinjiang Production and Construction Corps while he stayed in Shanghai because of a policy.
 In 1975, at the age of 17, he was recruited into the No.2 Shanghai Carving Factory (上海雕刻二厂) as a worker and jade carving apprentice.

 Education

 Soon after, the college entrance examinations resumed with the end of the Cultural Revolution, and in 1977 Zhang was admitted to the foreign languages department of Fudan University, where he persuaded the dean to sit in on courses in international politics.
 From 1981 to 1983, Zhang was a postgraduate student at Beijing Foreign Studies University, studying translation.

-In 1988, Zhang went to the University of Geneva's Graduate Institute of International Studies for a master's degree in international relations (1990) and then pursued a PhD, which he received in 1994.
-The title of his doctoral thesis is Ideological Trends and Economic Reform in China, (1978-1993).
+In 1988, Zhang went to the University of Geneva-affiliated Graduate Institute of International Studies for a master's degree in international relations (1990) and then pursued a PhD, which he received in 1994.

 Career

 Interpreter

-From 1983 to 1988, Zhang was an English interpreter of the Chinese Foreign Ministry, worked for some Chinese leaders, including Deng Xiaoping and Li Peng, in the mid-1980s.
-In 1999, he published China's first monograph on English-Chinese simultaneous interpretation.
+From 1983 to 1988, Zhang was one of many English interpreters of the Chinese Foreign Ministry, worked for some Chinese leaders, including Deng Xiaoping and Li Peng, in the mid-1980s.

 Academia

-He was a senior fellow at the Centre for Asian Studies, Graduate Institute of International and Development Studies (1998-2010), and a visiting professor at the Geneva School of Diplomacy and International Relations (2004-2010).